Richard Trevithick: Early experiments

-Trevithick began building his first models of high-pressure (meaning a few atmospheres) steam engines – first a stationary one and subsequently one attached to a road carriage.
+Trevithick began building his first models of high-pressure (meaning a few atmospheres) steam engines – one stationary one and then one attached to a road carriage.
 A double-acting cylinder was used, with steam distribution by means of a four-way valve.
 Exhaust steam was vented via a vertical pipe or chimney straight into the atmosphere, thus avoiding a condenser and any possible infringements of Watt's patent.
 The linear motion was directly converted into circular motion via a crank instead of using a more cumbersome beam.

 Puffing Devil

 Trevithick built a full-size steam road locomotive in 1801, on a site near present-day Fore Street in Camborne.
 (A steam wagon built in 1770 by Nicolas-Joseph Cugnot may have an earlier claim.)
 Trevithick named his carriage Puffing Devil and on Christmas Eve that year, he demonstrated it by successfully carrying six passengers up Fore Street and then continuing on up Camborne Hill, from Camborne Cross, to the nearby village of Beacon.
 His cousin and associate, Andrew Vivian, steered the machine.
 It inspired the popular Cornish folk song "Camborne Hill".

 During further tests, Trevithick's locomotive broke down three days later after passing over a gully in the road.
 The vehicle was left under some shelter with the fire still burning whilst the operators retired to a nearby public house for a meal of roast goose and drinks.
-Meanwhile, the water boiled off, the engine overheated and the machine burned, destroying it.
-Trevithick did not consider this a serious setback, but rather operator error.
+The boiler went dry, overheating the engine destroying it in a fire.
+Trevithick did not see this caused by a design flaw, but rather operator error.

 In 1802 Trevithick took out a patent for his high-pressure steam engine.
 To prove his ideas, he built a stationary engine at the Coalbrookdale Company's works in Shropshire in 1802, forcing water to a measured height to measure the work done.
 The engine ran at forty piston strokes a minute, with an unprecedented boiler pressure of 145 psi.